chr15k/laravel-blade/README.md

-# Standalone Blade templating
+# Standalone Laravel Blade templating component

-Love Blade templating?
 This package allows you to use Laravel's simple yet powerful Blade templating engine as a standalone component.

 ### Installation